Welcome to Subscribe On Youtube

 Description

-Given an undirected tree, return its diameter: the number of edges in a longest path in that tree.
+The diameter of a tree is the number of edges in the longest path in that tree.

 Example 1: